 A lack of a mother-child relationship can be hard for both parties.
 For the child, it can leave them feeling unsupported in certain aspects of their life.
 However, there are ways many individuals cope, such as building strong relationships with others around them, from other family members, friends, or partners.
 Feeling the love and support that is often given by a mom can also be received from others without the official title.

 Regardless of who you view as a mother figure in your life, many take time to celebrate a special person or people on Mother’s Day.
-From moms, aunts, grandmothers, and others who fill the role, most people have someone in their life who has served as a source of nurture, comfort, and support.
-This is why every year, people all around the world are honored by their loved ones through unique ways.
+From moms to aunts, grandmothers, and others who fill the role, most people have someone in their life who has served as a source of nurture, comfort, and support.
+This is why every year, people all around the world are honored by their loved ones in unique ways.

 People all across the world hold a unique relationship with their mothers.
 While geographical location may influence the dynamics of the relationship, the love, support, and connection shared can help the relationship continue to thrive.

-For those who are fortunate enough to have a close relationship with their moms, every moment spent together becomes a cherished memory to be treasured.
-This is why at Mixbook, we make it possible to preserve precious moments for a lifetime through a physical product like photo books, calendars, or canvas prints.
+For those who are fortunate enough to have close relationships with their moms, every moment spent together becomes a cherished memory to be treasured.
+This is why at Mixbook, we make it possible to preserve precious moments for a lifetime through physical keepsakes like photo books, calendars, and canvas prints.

-If you’re looking for ideas for a sentimental Mother’s Day gift your mom will love, Mixbook Studio can help you create the perfect item, even right from your phone!
-Through customizable templates and a support team that is available 24/7 if needed, we’ll make sure you’re happy with your item from design to delivery.
+If you’re looking for ideas for a sentimental Mother’s Day gift your mom will love, Mixbook can help you create the perfect item, even right from your phone!
+Through customizable themes and a support team available 24/7, we’ll make sure you’re happy with your item from design to delivery.